 Visits every Thursday morning at 11.15am at the chapel.
 In July and August there’s also a tour at 5.30pm on Tuesdays.

-There’s a thriving arts and crafts community producing terracotta tiles, jewellery, paintings and sculpture and wooden toys.
-The village also has a furniture restorer and a silk screen printer who makes pretty aprons and childrens’ clothes.
-Go to Emilie Volkmar-Leibovitz at 9 rue de l’eglise to see her at work.
+There’s a thriving arts and crafts community producing terracotta tiles, jewelry, paintings and sculpture and wooden toys.
+The village also has a furniture restorer and a silk screen printer who makes pretty aprons and children's clothes.
+Go to Emilie Volkmar-Leibovitz at 9 Rue de L’eglise to see her at work.